-Subject to approval by the board, the Association may allow the outside directors and elected directors an annual retainer of \$30,000, Board Chairman a \$1,250 quarterly stipend, and other Committee Chairs a \$625 quarterly stipend.
-Total compensation paid to directors as a group was \$702,500.
-Association directors also benefited from non-cash compensation related to premiums that were paid on their behalf for accidental death and dismemberment insurance for Association related travel and business.
+Subject to approval by the board, outside directors and elected directors are paid a quarterly retainer fee of \$7,500, the Board Chair is paid an additional \$1,250 quarterly, and committee Chairs receive an additional \$625 quarterly.
+Directors incur a \$5,000 reduction in compensation upon their second absence from a regularly scheduled board meeting in a calendar year.
+For any subsequent regularly scheduled board meetings missed within the same calendar year, the director will incur an additional \$2,500 reduction in compensation.
+Total compensation paid to directors as a group was \$635,000.
+Directors also benefited from non-cash compensation related to premiums that were paid on their behalf for accidental death and dismemberment insurance for Association related travel and business.

-Directors are reimbursed on an actual cost basis for all expenses incurred in the performance of official activities.
-Such expenses may include transportation, lodging, meals, tips, tolls, parking, registration fees, spousal travel, and other expenses associated with travel for official business.
-A copy of the director expense policy is available to shareholders of the Association upon request.
+Directors are reimbursed on an actual cost basis for all expenses incurred in the performance of official duties.
+Such expenses may include transportation, lodging, meals, tips, tolls, parking of vehicles, registration fees, and other expenses associated with travel on official business.
+A copy of the Board Compensation Policy is available to shareholders of the Association upon request.

-The aggregate amount (in whole dollars) of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$267,682 for 2023, \$98,540 for 2022 and \$67,613 for 2021.
+The aggregate amount (in whole dollars) of reimbursement for travel, subsistence and other related expenses for all directors as a group was \$307,355 for 2024, \$267,682 for 2023 and \$98,540 for 2022.

-The following sets forth certain information regarding the directors of the Association who served during 2023 and their principal occupation for the past five years:
+The following represents certain information regarding Association Directors who served during 2024 and their principal occupation during the past five years: